Clan Maclaine of Lochbuie: 18th century and Jacobite risings

 The Maclaines of Lochbuie and other clans were persuaded by Duncan Forbes, Lord Culloden not to rise with Bonnie Prince Charlie in 1745.
 Thus the Maclaines and MacLeans were spared the ramifications that resulted throughout northern Scotland as a result of Charles's defeat at the Battle of Culloden.
 The Maclaines later converted to Presbyterianism as a result of the rising influence of that denomination in the lowlands.

 During the American Revolution, many Highland regiments were raised in Scotland, and rarely one of them was formed that did not consist of a MacLean or a Maclaine.
 The period of colonization before the Revolution saw many Maclaines and MacLeans settle in the sandhills of eastern North Carolina, and these settlers were almost all British sympathizers during the war.

 19th century to present

-The 22th Chief Donald made a fortune in Java in the nineteenth century with which he cleared the estate of debt.
+The 22nd Chief Donald made a fortune in Java in the nineteenth century with which he cleared the estate of debt.
 The 24th Chief Kenneth Douglas Lorne [MC; Croix de Guerre with Palm] Lost the Lochbuie estates in controversial lawsuit resulting in final foreclosure in March 1922.
 The estate was sold in 1922 to Sir Richard Garton, descendants of whom still own and farm the estate.
-The current chief of the clan is The Much Honoured Lorne Gillean Ian McLaine of Lochbuie, Baron of Moy.
+The current chief of the clan is The Much Honoured Lorne Gillean Ian McLaine formerly of Lochbuie, Baron of Moy.
 He is the 26th hereditary chief of the clan.